 ASC 410, "Asset Retirement and Environmental Obligation," requires an entity to recognize a liability for a conditional asset retirement obligation when incurred if the liability can be reasonably estimated.
 ASC 410-20-20 clarifies that the term "Conditional Asset Retirement Obligation" refers to a legal obligation (pursuant to existing laws or by contract) to perform an asset retirement activity in which the timing and/or method of settlement are conditional on a future event that may or may not be within the control of the entity.
 ASC 410-20-25-6 clarifies when an entity would have sufficient information to reasonably estimate the fair value of an asset retirement obligation.
 We have accrued a liability and corresponding increase to the cost of the related properties for disposal related to all properties constructed prior to 1985 that have, or may have, asbestos present in the building.
 The liabilities are accreted over the life of the leases for the respective properties.
-We accrued \$0.3 million, \$0.1 million and \$0.6 million in liabilities in connection with acquisitions for the years ended December 31, 2012, 2011 and 2010, respectively.
-We also recorded expenses of \$0.2 million, \$0.2 million and \$0.1 million during the years ended December 31, 2012, 2011 and 2010, respectively.
+There were no liabilities accrued during the year ended December 31, 2013.
+There were \$0.3 million and \$0.1 million in liabilities accrued in connection with acquisitions for the years ended December, 2012 and 2011, respectively.
+We recorded expenses of \$0.1 million, \$0.2 million, and \$0.2 million during the years ended December 31, 2013, 2012 and 2011, respectively, to general and administrative expense.
 Costs of future expenditures for obligations are discounted to their present value.
-The aggregate undiscounted obligation on all properties is \$9.2 million and the discount rates used in the calculations ranges from 2.5% to 7.6%.
+The aggregate undiscounted obligation on all properties is \$9.2 million and the discount rates used in the calculations range from 2.5% to 7.6%.
 We do not expect to make any payments in conjunction with these obligations in each of the next five years.